UTB Style Guide

 The time goes before dates: 8 a.m.
 Thursday, Jan.
 3, at Scorpion Field.

-Omit the comma when only the day of the week or numeric day is used: The baseball game is at 3 p.m.
-Friday at Scorpion Field.
-The baseball game is at 3 p.m.
+Omit the comma when only the day of the week or numeric day is used: The volleyball match is at 3 p.m.
+Friday in Garza Gym.
+The volleyball match is at 3 p.m.
 Jan.
-24 at Scorpion Field.
+24 in Garza Gym.

 Use hyphens in time ranges only when there is a numeral on either side of the hyphen: 8-10 a.m. but not 8 a.m.-10 p.m., rather 8 a.m. to 10 p.m.